Enhancing Preference-based Linear Bandits via Human Response Time

 \section{Utility estimation}

-In this section, we address the problem of estimating human preference $\theta^*$ from a fixed dataset, denoted by $\left\{x,c_{x,s_{x,i}},t_{x,s_{x,i}}\right\}_{x\in\mathcal{X}_{\text{sample}},i\in[n_x]}$.
-Here $\calX_{\text{sample}}$ denotes the set of queries contained in the dataset, $n_x$ denotes the number of samples for the query $x\in\calX_{\text{sample}}$, and $s_{x,i}$ denotes the episode where we sample $x$ for the $i$-th time.
-Samples from each query $x$ are i.i.d., while samples from different queries are independent. \Cref{ssec:estimation:method} introduces a new estimator, called the ``choice-decision-time estimator,'' which uses both choices and response times, alongside the widely used ``choice-only estimator'' that relies solely on choices~\citep{azizi2021fixed,jun2021improved}. \Cref{ssec:estimation:asymp,ssec:estimation:nonasymp} provide a theoretical comparison of the two estimators, examining both their asymptotic and non-asymptotic performance, respectively, and highlighting the benefits of incorporating response times.
-Later, \cref{ssec:empirical:estimation} provides empirical comparisons, confirming our theoretical analysis.
+This section addresses the problem of estimating human preference $\theta^*$ from a fixed dataset, denoted by $\left\{x,c_{x,s_{x,i}},t_{x,s_{x,i}}\right\}_{x\in\mathcal{X}_{\text{sample}},i\in[n_x]}$.
+Here, $\calX_{\text{sample}}$ denotes the set of queries in the dataset, $n_x$ denotes the number of samples for each query $x\in\calX_{\text{sample}}$, and $s_{x,i}$ denotes the episode when $x$ is sampled for the $i$-th time.
+Samples from the same query $x$ are i.i.d., while samples from different queries are independent. \Cref{ssec:estimation:method} introduces a new estimator, the ``choice-decision-time estimator,'' which uses both choices and decision times, in contrast to the commonly used ``choice-only estimator'' that only uses choices~\citep{azizi2021fixed,jun2021improved}. \Cref{ssec:estimation:asymp,ssec:estimation:nonasymp} theoretically compares these estimators, analyzing both asymptotic and non-asymptotic performance and highlighting the advantages of incorporating decision times. \Cref{ssec:empirical:estimation} presents empirical results that validate our theoretical insights.